backupbrew/switchbrew/Applet Manager services.md

 #### CreateGameMovieTrimmer

-Takes an input u64 and handle, returns a GRC [IGameMovieTrimmer](GRC%20services#IGameMovieTrimmer.md##IGameMovieTrimmer "wikilink").
+Takes an input u64 size and a TransferMemory handle, returns a GRC [IGameMovieTrimmer](GRC%20services#IGameMovieTrimmer.md##IGameMovieTrimmer "wikilink").

 This is a wrapper for GRC [OpenGameMovieTrimmer](GRC%20services#OpenGameMovieTrimmer.md##OpenGameMovieTrimmer "wikilink").

+Official sw uses an user-buffer for the tmem, with permissions=0.

 #### ReserveResourceForMovieOperation